 4.15.6.1 General

-Provisioning capability allows an external party to provision the information, such as expected UE behaviour and service specific parameters, time synchronization service information, or the 5G VN group information to 5G network functions.
+Provisioning capability allows an external party to provision the information, such as expected UE behaviour and service specific parameters, or the 5G VN group information to 5G network functions.
 In the case of provisioning the expected UE behavioural information, the expected UE behavioural information consists of information on expected UE movement and communication characteristics.
 In the case of provisioning the 5G VN group information the provisioning information consists of information on 5G VN group.
-In the case of provisioning the time synchronization service information the provisioning information consists of information on the time synchronization service requirements and operation within the 5GS.
 The service specific information consists of information to support the specific service in 5G system.
 Provisioned data can be used by the other NFs.

 4.15.6.2 NEF service operations information flow